Minary/Tools/README.md

 ***Ape***
 Ape is the ARP poisoning engine.
 It is responsible to poison and depoison a target system]s ARP cache table.
 Ape only works with IPv4 networks.
 IPv6 spoofing is possible but it is not implemented with this Minary version.

-***ApeSniffer***
+***Sniffer***
-ApeSniffer's task is to capture relevant data from the "wire", collecting it and pass the data to the Minary data pipe.
+Sniffer captures relevant data from the "wire", collecting it and pass the data to the Minary data pipe.

-***ArpScan***
-ArpScan does pretty much what its name alredy says: It scans a network for reachable systems by sending ARP pings to a user defined IP range and waits for ARP replies.

 ***HttpReverseProxy***
 HttpReverseProxy is an HTTP(S) reverse proxy server that redirects incomin requests to the server that is defined within the Host header field.